-Creating this ultimate palace were Louis Le Vau, architect; Charles Le Brun, painter and decorator; and Andre Le Notre, landscape architect.
-About 37,000 acres of land were cleared to make room for tree-lined terraces, walkways, and thousands of flowering plants.
-There were 1,400 fountains and 400 pieces of sculpture.
+The creation of this magnificent palace was a collaboration between Louis Le Vau, the architect; Charles Le Brun, the painter and decorator; and Andre Le Notre, the landscape architect.
+Approximately 37,000 acres of land were cleared to accommodate tree-lined terraces, walkways, and thousands of blooming plants.
+The palace grounds also featured 1,400 fountains and 400 sculptures, contributing to its grandeur and opulence.

 Book a Versailles tour with us!

 In 1676 another architect, Jules Hardouin-Mansart, was put in charge of redesigning and enlarging the palace.

 Between 1678 and 1684, Mansart oversaw a significant building campaign that involved the transformation of the Marble Court, the construction of the Ministers’ Wings, the Southern Wing, and the Hall of Mirrors, which was adorned with an exquisite collection of silver furnishings.
 The chateau was ultimately completed towards the end of Louis XIV’s life.
 The chapel, which was the final piece of the palace, was finished after Mansart’s death in 1708, under the supervision of his son-in-law, Robert de Cotte.